nmeri17/xm-assessment/README.md

 ## steps to execute

-	- clone. run composer install. run the server start command
+	- Installation: run composer create-project.
+Tests can execute at this point.
+        - To run in browser: run php suphle server:start AllModules --insane

 ## run tests

-	- connect composer to test command (make this generic)
+	- phpunit test/file.php.
+They are all contained under AllModules/companySymbols/tests/featureTests
 ## info
-	- list all possible routes
+	- entry route via browser: localhost:8080/symbols/all-symbols
-	- not using migrations since the tests will attempt to seed data, which isn't applicable in this scenario.
+	- I'm not using migrations since the tests will attempt to seed data, which isn't applicable in this scenario.
 Data is either fetched from an external API or fixed